Chao-Xi/jxazurebook/docs/ab100/2ab100_exam.md

 - The return on investment (ROI) of switching from the current process to the future process is required for stakeholder sign off.

-- The sales team must use Dynamics 365 Sales to correspond with prospects more quickly and efficiently than currently.
+- <mark>The sales team must use Dynamics 365 Sales to correspond with prospects more quickly and efficiently than currently.</mark>

 - Sales managers must report on the adoption of the AI agent to key Fabrikam stakeholders on a monthly basis.

 - Any sensitive information, such as user IDs and names, shared via the AI agent must be tracked for future auditing.

-### QUESTION 1
+### QUESTION 1 💩💩💩

 Which template should you use for the AI agent to **meet the requirements for the sales executives?**